 Here are some additional details on what you can expect to find during this festival.

-The Opening Event for the 2017 Season is on May 7 from 1pm - 3pm.
-Head over to the Yerba Buena Gardens to help kick off a great new series of live performances with Arturo O'Farrill & the Afro Latin Jazz Orchestra, plus VNote Ensemble.
+The Opening Event for the 2019 Season is on May 4 from 1pm - 3pm.
+Head over to the Yerba Buena Gardens to help kick off a great new series of live performances with Tribute to Charlie Palmieri by the Uprising All-Stars.

 Here are the additional performances this month: